 We want to know how you're living the OSUIT mission.

-Please fill out this short web form and tell us how you are becoming a contributing member of society through Service Learning.
+Please fill out this short web form and tell us how you are becoming a contributing member of society through Service Learning and Academic Service.